The page has been translated by Gen AI.

 • To add storage, click the + button (up to 25 can be added); to delete, click the x button

-• Capacity can be entered in Units, values between 1 and 1,536
+• Capacity can be entered in units, with values between 1 and 1,536

-• SSD/HDD_KMS: additional encrypted volume using Samsung Cloud Platform KMS (Key Management System) encryption key
+• SSD/HDD_KMS: Additional encrypted volume using Samsung Cloud Platform KMS (Key Management System) encryption keys

-• Performance degradation may occur when using SSD_KMS disk type
+• Performance degradation may occur when using the SSD_KMS disk type

-• Delete on termination: If Delete on Termination is set to Enabled, the volume will be terminated together when the server is terminated
+• Delete on termination: If Delete on Termination is set to Enabled, the volume is terminated together with the server

-• Volumes with snapshots are not deleted even if Delete on termination is set to Enabled
+• Volumes with existing snapshots are not deleted even if Delete on termination is set to Enabled

-• A multi-attach volume is deleted only when the server being terminated is the last remaining server attached to the volume
+• A multi‑attach volume can be deleted only when the server being removed is the last remaining server attached to the volume

 Table.
 GPU Server Service Configuration Items